teal-finance/quid/doc/setup_db.md

 LISTEN 0      244            [::1]:5432         [::]:*
 ```

-Note: By default, Quid connects to the PostreSQL server on port 5432.
+Note: By default, Quid connects to the PostgreSQL server on port 5432.

 ## Configuration